 The course equips you with both the foundations of business management and the most advanced tools and theories.
 These often come directly from the research carried out by Cass's world renowned faculty.

-In 2013/14 the course features students from over 32 different countries from four continents.
+The course attracts students from many countries acrossfour continents.
 Course content reflects this international mobility, equipping students with the skills necessary to perform in the global business community.

 We regularly review the MSc in Management to ensure it meets the needs of industry and is up-to-date on issues of both theory and practice.
 An Advisory Board, made up of prominent members of the local business community, meets regulalry to provide expert guidance on course developments.